-Roasted Red Pepper Tomato Sauce (vegan)
+Roasted Red Pepper Tomato Sauce

 - 2 red bell peppers

-- 1 can crushed Italian tomatoes (ca. 400g / 14 oz)
+- 14 ounces can of crushed Italian tomatoes

-- 1 tablespoon Italian seasoning
+- 1 tablespoons Italian seasoning

-- 1 tablespoon nutritional yeast
+- 1 tablespoons nutritional yeast

 - 1 teaspoon white wine vinegar

-- sea salt and pepper, to taste
+- sea salt and pepper to taste